JMetropolis/NieR-Replicant-Shaders/README.md

 ## NierStandard
 Basically the standard metallic shader in Unity but which uses the ORM texture to apply occlusion, roughness and metallic.
 ## NierStandardCutout
-Same as standard but also applies a cutout effect for transparent materials.
+Same as standard but also applies a cutout effect for transparent materials. <br>
 I will probably depricate this one later and combine it with NierStandard.
 ## NierMultiUVBlend
 This shader uses the RGBA splat texture to blend 4 different sets of textures.
 ## NierFoliage